samboy/MaraDNS/README.md

 and remarkably secure.
 It’s also cross platform — the program runs both in Windows and in UNIX clones.

-MaraDNS has a web page at https://maradns.samiam.org.
+MaraDNS has a web page and blog at https://maradns.samiam.org.

 # 2022 Updates